flyway/flywaydb.org/documentation/maven/undo.md

         <td>errorHandlers</td>
         <td>NO</td>
         <td><i>none</i></td>
-        <td>The fully qualified class names of handlers for errors and warnings that occur during
+        <td>The fully qualified class names of <a href="/documentation/errorhandlers">Error Handlers</a> for errors and warnings that occur during
          a migration.
 This can be used to customize Flyway's behavior by for example throwing another runtime exception, outputting a warning or suppressing the error instead of throwing a FlywayException.
 ErrorHandlers are invoked in order until one reports to have successfully handled the errors or warnings.